Police say FBI agent sexually assaulted 2 women after promise of free tattoos, modeling

 On Dec.
 15, 2020, a confrontation between Valdivia and an unarmed passenger swiftly escalated from a testy exchange of words to a shooting on a train approaching the Medical Center station in Bethesda, Maryland.

-Valdivia shot and wounded the man from a distance of roughly 2 to 3 feet (0.6 to 0.9 meters) after repeatedly telling the man to back up, county prosecutor Robert Hill said in court.
+Valdivia shot and wounded the man from a distance of roughly two to three feet (0.6 to 0.9 metres) after repeatedly telling the man to back up, county prosecutor Robert Hill said in court.
 The wounded man had part or all of his spleen, colon and pancreas removed during surgery after the shooting, Hill said.

 Bonsib has said Valdivia acted in self-defense as the man approached him at the rear of a train car.